Great Northern Railway (Mt Isa line): Branch lines

+1980s deviation

+In the 1980s, the second stage of the Ross River Dam necessitated a deviation of the Flinders Highway and the Mount Isa railway line (which previously ran straight north-south) to be relocated further east.
+This was completed by 1986 and resulted in the closure of Toonpan and Barringha railway stations on the removed route; they were not re-established on new route.

 2019 floods

-In February 2019 flooding damaged 307 km of track between Cloncurry and Hughenden with over 204 places suffering serious erosion and 16 bridges damaged.
+In February 2019, flooding damaged 307 km of track between Cloncurry and Hughenden with over 204 places suffering serious erosion and 16 bridges damaged.
 The repair work needed 100000 m3 of ballast and 10,000 new sleepers.
 The flooding caused the derailment of a Pacific National freight train with 81 wagons at Nelia.
 A 1.2 km rail deviation was constructed around the derailment.

 2022 derailments

 In July 2022, the line was closed for approximately ten days following a derailment of a containerised freight train between Nonda and Neila.
-During the derailment, wagons damaged nine kilometres of track when they came of the rails but remained upright.
+During the derailment, wagons damaged nine kilometres of track when they came off the rails but remained upright.

 The following month, a freight train rear-ended another at Oonoomurra, which closed the line for a second time.
 The line closure prompted mining companies to use road trains to transport their freight products along the Flinders Highway, prompting safety concerns.

 Services

 When the line reached Hughenden in 1887, the journey by mixed train from Townsville took 12 hours 45 minutes.
 When the line was extended to Winton, 3 mail trains per week ran, taking 17 hours.

 When the Hughenden-Cloncurry line opened, the mail train took that route and Winton service became a sleeper attached to the connecting train.

 A Travelling Post Office was introduced in 1899, and remained part of the consist of the mail train until 1932, when it was removed as an economy measure.

 One of the first buffet cars was introduced in 1912, attached at Mingela to save hauling it up the Haughton Range.

-In 1929 the Mt Isa Mail (including Dining Car) made the weekly run from Townsville in 30 hours.
+In 1929, the Mt Isa Mail (including Dining Car) made the weekly run from Townsville in 30 hours.
 That year 41,000 ton of coal was railed to Mt Isa, and 38,000 ton of lead bullion was railed out.

 The first air-conditioned train in Queensland (including the first air-conditioned sleeping cars in Australia), the Inlander was introduced in February 1953, bringing a new level of comfort and cleanliness to a hot and dusty area of the State.
 As of 2018, the Inlander takes 21 hours to complete the journey from Townsville to Mt Isa.